 The main strategy that will be followed in delivering this unit is to encourage students to participate in the exercises, while at the same time refining and expanding their critical thinking skills.
 This will be achieved through interactive classes and lessons and by looking at the types of simple experiments that involve some sampling activities that interest students.From exceptto I amDAFor evilHATo look atY With helpAndAFor lispoRahAWhiteandAnd "Da"So What?"To clarifyAFor the curriculum (AExampleandWhat?RYen) AndYou will useorABooksAFor methodologyAndYou will useorATo learnAFor electricityandI amAndNoToolsAFor digital For trainingRYesAFor my number.

+Evaluation methods

+For evaluation purposes, it is used.

-- 1. Quick and surprise tests method
+109. Quick and surprise tests method

-- 2. Determine some homework
+110. Determine some homework

-- 3. Midterm exams
+111. Midterm exams